api-platform/docs/core/operations.md

 automatically validated, persisted and serialized in JSON-LD.
 Then the Symfony kernel will send the resulting document to the client.

 Alternatively, you can also use standard Symfony controller and YAML or XML route declarations.
-The following example do exactly the same thing than the previous example in a more Symfony-like fashion:
+The following example does exactly the same thing than the previous example in a more Symfony-like fashion:

 ```php